danielmcheng1/wikiracer/README.md

 2. View an animated trace of this path
 3. Expose a REST service to get the path from sourceTitle to destTitle

-Building out all three of these features was extremely fun, particularly in generating an animated trace of the Wikiracer's path.
-It was satisfying to build out this whole service, not only implementing a bidirectional BFS search algorithm, but also building out a REST API and neat graph visualizations.

 ## Architecture
 The Wikiracer breaks down into the following well-defined components: